msiebert1/UCSC_spectral_pipeline/docs/docker.rst

     pyraf

 You should see the pyraf GUI.
-If you get an "cannot find X display error", stop the container and run "xhost +" on your local machine.
+If you get an "cannot find X display error", stop the container and run "xhost +localhost" on your machine.